-Are you heading out to the campground this summer with a toddler in tow?
-Below you’ll find our absolute best tips for camping with toddlers.
+Below you’ll find our absolute best 5 tips for camping with toddlers.
 (Seriously, these are good tips!)

 For some of you super moms out there these tips might not be new.
 But over the years each one of the tips below, along with only packing the essentials, has brought a greater sense of security and made camping with toddlers a little bit less overwhelming for us… and hopefully these tips will prove helpful for you too!

 This one is so simple and easy, I don’t know why everyone doesn’t do this!
 Sure, you don’t expect your toddler to wander away, but if they do, your site number is written right there on their hand.
 Keep a permanent marker in your camping tub for this reason.